 TGaz Editor: Replace the two paragraphs in P35L2-10 as follows

 The Relative Latitude subfield contains a signed integer in two’s complement format indicating the latitude offset of the reported location in relation to the specified reference location, in units of 1.8e-07 deg.
-(Corresponds to approximately two cm.)
+(Corresponds to approximately two cm at the equator (#1789).)

 The Relative Longitude subfield contains a signed integer in two’s complement format indicating the longitude offset of the reported location in relation to the specified reference location, in units of 1.8e-07 deg.
-(Corresponds to approximately two cm.)
+(Corresponds to approximately two cm at the equator (#1790).)